Meal Plan for Hypertension: A Complete Relief

 • If you drink alcoholic beverages, do so in moderation.

-• These are all steps but the last also help to prevent high blood pressure.
+• These are all steps, but the last also helps to prevent high blood pressure.

 Healthy eating to lower your blood pressure: